kterusaki/slate/source/includes/accounts/_update.md

 ### Payload
 Parameter | Type | Description
 --------- | ------- | -----------
-updatedAccount | Object (required) | A full Account object including any updated Account data should be included in the body of the request.
-The id attribute is required in the Account object.
+updatedAccount | Object (required) | An Account object which includes only the fieldValues that need to be updated.
+This object should be included in the body of the request.

 ### Payload Attributes
 Parameter | Type | Description
 --------- | ------- | -----------
-id | String (required) | UUID of the Account to be updated. name | String (required) | The existing or updated name of the Account.
+id | String (required) | UUID of the Account to be updated. name | String (required) | The existing or updated name of the Account. fieldValues | Object | A collection of values for Account Property objects.
+For details about saving account property data, reference our in-depth explanation of [account properties](#account-properties).